nogoodconfig/pyarascanner/README.md

 # PyaraScanner

-A simple many-rules to many-files YARA scanner for incident response or malware zoos.
+A simple many-rules to many-files YARA scanner for incident response or malware zoos
 ## Prerequisites

 YARA installed and Python 3+ with the Yara-Python package

 ```
 pip install yara-python
 ```

+Yara-Python requires Microsoft Visual C++ Build Tools available [here](http://landinghub.visualstudio.com/visual-cpp-build-tools) under 'Build Tools for Visual Studio 2017'

 ## Running a scan

 To run with default settings, just specify a folder for .yar rules and a starting point for files to scan.
-All directories for both inputs are scanned recursively.
+All directories for both inputs are scanned recursively

 ```
 pyarascanner.py Yara_Rules C:\